 Hearing loss affects the entire family

 "I cannot understand what you are saying when you speak to me from another room."
 The words floated up the stairs and stopped me in my tracks.
-Hearing those words, which I have spoken thousands of times, coming patiently from my 14-year-old son's mouth, made me wince.
+Hearing those words, which I have spoken thousands of times, coming patiently from my teen son's mouth, made me wince.

 I recognized those were my words.
 They were ones I'd said to him over and over for years.
 I had thoughtlessly made the mistake my family members so often make – speaking to someone in another room and expecting them to understand what was said.
 I felt embarrassed and humbled about my flippant error, but at the same time proud about the way he handled it.
 It was exactly the way I'd modeled it for my family so many times.